bericontraster/tranchulas-labs-mfa/README.md

 The lab consists of two Linux Docker containers.
 One hosts a simple PHP application that implements a fake MFA login process*.
 The application is completely insecure, so is strongly recommended to not expose it to the Internet and to not use the code in real-world applications.
 The second container hosts the Evilginx3 server.
 You can find the static parameters to access the web application in <b>/app/login-config.php</b>.

-*As mentioned before the app is really inscure since:
+*As mentioned before the app is very inscure since:
 - the credentials are hardcoded
 - the OTP code is a simple costant
 - session token generation process is higly predictable even without having access to the source code